Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 Click HERE to find out.

-IBM Spectrum Protect supports a number of different pool types for storing backup data.
+Spectrum Protect supports a number of different pool types for storing backup data.
 These are:

 - Primary storage pools are the original, general purpose pools used to store backups and migrated files.
 These pools can be onsite or offsite and can be disk or tape.
 You can migrate data from one Primary storage pool to another, typically disk to tape.
 You associate storage pool disks with device classes.
 On a DISK device class the data is stored in random access disk blocks.
 A FILE device class is used for sequential access, typically for tape volumes.